 The unique regional gathering strives to have music throughout the city, and to have music help create the fabric of the city.
 United under jazz that can be enjoyed by people of all ages, the government and the community come together to host the event and produce something appreciated by participants whether they are jazz fans or not.

-The 25th Hamamatsu Jazz Week in 2016 featured commemorative events, including a public big band clinic, concerts that featured top-notch domestic and international artists as well as school students from outstanding big bands throughout Japan, combined with events organized in collaboration with civic groups and local jazz clubs, and in-school jazz concerts at Hamamatsu elementary schools.
+The 26th Hamamatsu Jazz Week in 2017 featured talk events based on the theme of the 100th anniversary of the jazz record, concerts that featured top-notch domestic and international artists as well as school students from outstanding big bands throughout Japan, combined with events organized in collaboration with civic groups and local jazz clubs, and in-school jazz concerts at Hamamatsu elementary and middle schools.

 The Yamaha Group plans and runs the amateur band contest "Asian Beat", which aims to promote popular music and develop amateur musicians in the Asia region.
 The winning bands from the regional competitions in each country go on to the grand final where they perform and compete to be the top amateur band in Asia.

-The Yamaha Group holds the Brass Jamboree, in which wind instrument enthusiasts gather together in one large venue to enjoy playing music together.
+The Yamaha Group holds the Brass Jamboree, in which wind and percussion instrument enthusiasts gather together in one large venue to enjoy playing music together.
 The Brass Jamboree offers a place to perform to people who want to casually enjoy playing musical instruments.
 With experienced musicians, beginners, parents and children, families, and friends participating, it is a day for everyone to enjoy music and is aimed at enthusiasts of all wind and percussion instruments.
-At the 8th Brass Jamboree in 2017, conductor Daisuke Soga gave a pre-rehearsal seminar on how to study wind and other musical instruments in a way that reveals their charm.
-Approximately 500 people, ranging in age from 9 to seniors in their 70s, participated in the concert, where they enjoyed meeting other people through music and playing music with many others.
+At the 9th Brass Jamboree in 2018, conductor Daisuke Soga gave a conducting method seminar on how to study conducting music.
+More than 550 people, ranging from elementary school children to seniors in their 70s, participated in the concert, where they enjoyed meeting other people through music and playing music with many others.
 They created a special, large-scale performance playing altogether during the concert.

 Wind Instrument Karaoke Contest (China)